 Great photography, printed on high quality paper, easy to make recipes, nothing too 'chefy' lots of veggie recipes.
 No weird and wonderful ingredients either, everything can be easily bought in any good supermarket; for the odd thing you might have trouble finding The Palomar Cookbook has that covered as they show a recipe how to make it yourself which is I think is brilliant.

 Published by Octopus Books

 Photography by Helen Cathcart

-Disclaimer: Many thanks to Ryland Peters for sending me this book.
+Disclosure: I received a copy of this book for review purposes.
 All thoughts and opinions are my own.
-I was not required to write a positive review.
+I was not required to write anything positive.